forestgrape/coronavirus/5_epidemiological/spread_analyses.md

   * High number of severe cases starting where the winter comes first: Central North and at high altitude e.g. in Colorado.
   * Early to Mid Winter 2020/2021: High case numbers in many states (less severe cases where the winter is warmer)
   * Mid to Late Winter 2021: Cases start decreasing.
-* Possible Causes: Decline starting early January 2021: Likely due a combination of some built up immunity in mobile groups, alert and awareness of the population after peaks around thanksgiving, refraining from overly strict measures such as general curfews and shifting the protection focus to airborne transmission (outdoor gastronomy and shopping was often allowed e.g. in New York) => people are and meet outdoors.
+* Possible Causes: The decline starting early January 2021 is likely due a combination of factors such as 1) some built up immunity 2) awareness and caution of the population and the government after peaks around thanksgiving but no overly strict measures such as general curfews and 3) shifting the protection focus to airborne transmission (outdoor gastronomy and shopping was often allowed e.g. in New York) => people are and meet outdoors.
 Additionally the measures were adapted to the local situations.
-  > There's a helpful [aerosol FAQ](#marr-aerosol-faq) from the US advisors which I came across when reading a [CO2 sensor usage recommendation](#stocker) from the Swiss taskforce, which is a worthy read in itself.
+  > There's a helpful [aerosol FAQ](#marr-aerosol-faq) from advisors in the US which I came across when reading the references of a [CO2 sensor usage recommendation](#stocker) from the Swiss Covid taskforce, which is a worthy read in itself.

 #### Spring 2020
 * Measures: